Daughter of Ferrix: Plot

 Cassian Andor and fellow prisoner Ruescott Melshi manage to evade capture by holding onto the side of a cliff.
 They explore the desolate planet and are caught in a trap trying to steal a ship belonging to a pair of Narkinian fishers.
 The fishers, recognizing Andor and Melshi as prisoners and angry with the Empire for destroying the planet's wildlife, offer them a ride to Niamos.

 Maarva Andor passes away, and Brasso attempts to comfort a grieving B2EMO.
 Brasso carries her body away, observed by a crowd including disguised rebel Cinta Kaz and disguised Imperial Corv.
 Dedra Meero orders the Imperials on Ferrix to allow a limited funeral to proceed so that they can use it as bait for Andor.
 Sergeant Mosk tells Syril Karn about the funeral, and Karn decides to attend the funeral to catch Andor.
 A traumatized and imprisoned Bix Caleen is taken back into torture to see if she knew Anto Kreegyr.

 Vel Sartha visits Luthen Rael's antiques shop, confronting his assistant Kleya Marki.
 Marki is angry at Vel for breaking protocol, but agrees to tell Rael of Maarva's death.
 Vel returns to the house of her cousin Mon Mothma and sees Mothma's daughter, Leida, partaking in an old courtship ritual in retaliation to her mother's objection against the Empire.
 Mothma confides in Vel about the Empire closing in on her missing money, grappling with the inevitability of her capture.

 Rael goes to Segra Milo and discovers Saw Gerrera has changed his mind and now wishes to join Kreegyr on his mission.
 Rael admits that the ISB are aware of Kreegyr's plans, which is why he can no longer allow Gerrera to join him.
 Gerrera's paranoia quickly takes over as he demands which one of his team is secretly a spy for Rael.
 He eventually calms down, and reluctantly agrees to sacrifice Kreegyr.

-Rael contacts Marki and begins to fly back to Coruscant when he is confronted by an Imperial ship that demands registration.
-Rael tricks the ship into activating its tractor beam, using it to destroy the front of the ship before destroying the TIE fighters with lasers.
+Rael contacts Marki and begins to fly back to Coruscant when he is confronted by an Imperial ship, a Cantwell-Class Arrestor Cruiser named in honor of Star Wars designer Colin Cantwell, that demands his registration.
+Rael tricks the cruiser into increasing the power of its tractor beam, then he releases projectiles out the rear of his ship which the tractor beam pulls toward the cruiser at high velocity causing the destruction of the tractor dish.
+After the tractor beam fails, he destroys the final two TIE fighters with lasers on the sides of his ship.

 On Niamos, Andor retrieves his belongings and contacts his friend Xanwan on Ferrix, discovering his adoptive mother's death.
 He decides to return to Ferrix, whilst Melshi leaves to spread the word of rebellion.
 They part ways, hoping to meet again.